Fimbriaphyllia ancora: Reproduction

-Euphyllia ancora is a gonochoristic, and spawns in late spring in Taiwan via external fertilization.
+Fimbriaphyllia ancora is a gonochoristic, and spawns in late spring in Taiwan via external fertilization.
 As Twan has stated, E. ancora has been found to mass spawn under the definition of Harrison and Wallace which states "the synchronous release of gametes by many species of corals in one evening between dusk and midnight".
 They form new colonies from tentacle tips which have broken free of parent colonies.
 Major nights of spawning occur on the 3rd and 6th nights after a full moon during a period of neap tides.

 Development

-As mentioned before, Euphyllia ancora is gonochoristic.
+As mentioned before, Fimbriaphyllia ancora is gonochoristic.
 Prior to spawning, the gametes of are released from the gonads into the polyp coelenteron and has been seen aggregating beneath the oral disk of the polyp.
 Cleavage begins at the site of the polar body release within 1 or 2 hours after fertilization.
 The first cell division happens soon after which results in equal or unequal sized blastomeres.
 Embryos soon after develop into a hollow blastula which flattens out to form a concave dish which then thickens, and redevelops into a spheroidal form.
 Embryogenesis involves partial differentiation of the outer epidermis and the formation of cilia leading to the development of an early planula stage.